Dressing for the Elements

 How do I register for a workshop?

-Go to the workshop you are interested in on our web site and check out through the shopping cart.
-You will receive an order confirmation email and will be contacted again by our workshop coordinator with additional materials.
+Navigate to the workshop you are interested on our website via the “Photography Education” heading, add the desired workshop to the cart via the “Add to Cart” button, and check out through the shopping cart.
+You will receive an order confirmation email and will be contacted by our workshop coordinator with additional materials.

 After I sign-up for a workshop, how do I make a room reservation?